-The developmental study performed as a supplement to the NEDO (1987) two generation 26 27 rat study reported decreases in brain weights in developing rats exposed during gestation only (GD7-GD17) or during gestation and the postnatal period, up to 8 weeks (see Section 4.4.2).
-28 29 Because of the biological significance of decreases in absolute brain weight as an endpoint in the developing rat and because this endpoint was not evaluated in other peer-reviewed studies, BMD 30 31 analysis was performed using these data.
-For the purposes of deriving an RfC for methanol from developmental endpoints using the BMD method and rat data, decreases in brain weight at 32 6 weeks of age in the more sensitive gender, males, exposed throughout gestation and continuing 33 into the F1 generation (both through lactation and inhalation routes) were utilized.
-Decreases in brain weight at 6 weeks (gestational and postnatal exposure), rather than those seen at 3 and 8 weeks, were chosen as the basis for the RfC derivation because they resulted in lower estimated BMDs and BMDLs.
-Decreased brain weights in male rats at 8 weeks of age after gestation-only exposure were not utilized because they were lower in magnitude at the same dose gestation-only exposure were not utilized because they were lower in magnitude at the sar level (1,000 ppm) compared to gestation and postnatal exposure.
+The NEDO (1987) teratology study reported decreases in brain weights in fetal rats and rat pups exposed during gestation only (GD7-GD17) and the developmental study performed as a follow-up to the NEDO (1987) two generation rat study reported decreases in brain weights in rat pups exposed during gestation and up to 8 weeks postnatally (see Section 4.4.2).
+Because of the biological significance of decreases in absolute brain weight in the developing rat and because this endpoint was not evaluated in other peer-reviewed studies, BMD analysis was performed using dose-response data from both of these studies (see Appendix D for details).
+Decreased brain weights observed in male rats at 8 weeks of age after gestation-only exposure were not used for RfC derivation because the decreases seen were lower in magnitude at the same dose level (1,000 ppm) compared to the decreases observed in rats exposed during both gestation and postnatally.
+For the purpose of deriving an RfC for methanol, decreases in rat brain weight at 6 weeks of age in the more sensitive gender, males, exposed throughout gestation and continuing into the F_1 generation (both through lactation and inhalation routes) were used.
+Decreases in brain weight observed at 6 weeks, rather than those seen at 3 and 8 weeks, were chosen as the basis for the RfC derivation because they resulted in lower estimated BMDs and BMDLs.

-7 The first step in the current BMD analysis is to convert the inhalation doses, given

-8 as ppm values from the studies, to an internal dose metric using the EPA PBPK model (see

-9 Appendix B for a detailed description of the PBPK models developed for methanol).
-Application

-10 of the EPA methanol PBPK model is complicated by the exposure regimen used in the NEDO

-11 (1987) developmental studies.
-The neonatal rats in the developmental study performed as a

-12 supplement to the NEDO (1987) two generation rat study were exposed to methanol

-13 gestationally before parturition (as well as lactationally and inhalationally after parturition).

-14 Because data on lactational transfer and early postnatal inhalation exposures are limited, the in non-pregnant mice and pregnant mice on GD6-GD10 are similar (Dorman et al., 1995; Perkins

-15 PBPK model developed by EPA only estimates internal dose metrics for methanol exposure in

-16 non-pregnant adult rats.
-Experimental data indicate that inhalation-route blood methanol kinetics
+The first step in the BMD analysis is to convert the administered inhalation doses, given as concentrations in air in ppm, to an internal dose metric using the EPA PBPK model (see Appendix B for a detailed description of the PBPK models developed for methanol).
+Application of the EPA methanol PBPK model is complicated by the exposure regimen used in the NEDO (1987) developmental studies.
+The neonatal rats in the developmental study performed as a supplement to the NEDO (1987) two-generation rat study were exposed to methanol in utero before parturition (as well as via lactation and inhalation after parturition).
+Because data on lactational transfer and early postnatal inhalation exposures to methanol are limited, the PBPK model developed by EPA only estimates internal dose metrics for methanol exposure in non-pregnant adult rats.
+Experimental data indicate that blood methanol kinetics following inhalation exposures to non-pregnant (NP) mice and pregnant mice on GD6-GD10 are similar (Dorman et

+'''

-18 et al., 1995b; Rogers et al., 1993a; Rogers et al., 1993b).
-In addition, experimental data indicate
+1 al., 1995; Perkins et al., 1995b; Rogers et al., 1993a; Rogers et al., 1993b).
+In addition,

+'''